korpling/graphANNIS/README.md

 This is a prototype for a new backend implementation of the ANNIS linguistic search and visualization system (http://github.com/korpling/ANNIS/).

-It is part of my ongoing thesis and while there are test cases it is **highly experimental code and it is not ready to be used by end-users yet**!
+While there are test cases it is **highly experimental code and it is not ready to be used by end-users yet**!
+Integration with ANNIS is currently implemented in a special branch: https://github.com/thomaskrause/ANNIS/tree/feature/graphannis

 How to compile
 ---------------